Nawaz268/A00428036_MCDA5510/README.md

 - Assignment 3 -

-Uploaded Assignment 3 on Github
+Uploaded Assignment 3 on Github*
 Version 1.0 uploaded.
 All 4 functions of CRUD Implemented.
 Version 2.0 uploaded.
 Minor changes incorporated.
 Version 3.0 uploaded.
 Minor changes incorporated.
 Fixed Date Problem.
 Version 4.0 uploaded.
 Also uploaded on Linux server.
 Link posted inside Assignment 3 folder.

-* I bymistakenly named the package as MCDS5510 instead of MCDA5510 as it was in the Question Paper.
+* I by mistakenly named the package as MCDS5510 instead of MCDA5510 as it was in the Question Paper.
 Also, my class which will run on the webservice is called UserInput.

 - Homework 1 -